 2017’s campaign encouraged residents to recycle food waste by highlighting how much money can be saved by doing so.
 It resulted in a 3.7 per cent increase in average daily tonnages collected during the post-campaign period compared to the pre-campaign period across Surrey.
 2018’s campaign continued the money-saving theme from 2017 by thanking residents for their previous efforts.

 Due to the amount of garden waste still being put in rubbish bins, SEP ran its first garden waste communications campaign that included collections and CRCs in 2017 and 2018.

 2017’s campaign resulted in a 2.2 per cent increase in the average daily tonnages of garden waste collected between March and June 2017 compared to the same period over the previous three years.

 There have been two SEP campaigns on fly-tipping.
-The most recent, in 2017, focused on encouraging residents to report incidences of fly-tipping and to be aware of their own responsibilities on the issue.
+The 2017 campaign, focused on encouraging residents to report incidences of fly-tipping and to be aware of their own responsibilities on the issue.
 Since campaigns began, fly-tipping has been shown to be decreasing.